grst/pygenesig/docs/developers_guide.md

 To standardize the API for creating and testing signatures, pygenesig provides two abstract classes, `SignatureGenerator` and `SignatureTester` which serve as template for the different methods.

 ## Implement a SignatureGenerator
-To get started, read the [apidoc](apidoc.html) of SignatureGenerator.
+To get started, read the [apidoc](apidoc.html#pygenesig.validation.SignatureGenerator) of `SignatureGenerator`.
 Essentially, all you have to do is creating a child class of `SignatureGenerator` and implement the method `_mk_signatures(expr, target)`.
 The method needs to return a signature dictionary as described in the [data preparation tutorial](prepare_data.html).

 For example: